Preparing Your Air Conditioning for the Warmer Months

 6. Check Condensate Drain

-The condensate drain needs to be clearto prevent water from backing up into your home.
+The condensate drain needs to be clear to prevent water from backing up into your home.
 Ensure it is free of clogs by pouring a mixture of vinegar and water down the drain line.
 If you're unsure how to do this, a professional can assist you.

 7. Test Your System